 - A neutral chair, chosen from a department other than the student’s department; the chair functions solely to guide the process of the examination.

 - The student’s supervisor

 - An external examiner, chosen from a department other than the student’s department

 - A second reader from the graduate faculty in the student’s department.

-Following the completion of the MA examination, the MA Examination Committee will assign one of the following verbal evaluations to the thesis:
+Following the completion of the examination, the Examination Committee will assign one of the following verbal evaluations to the thesis or dissertation: